 My first meaningful experience in art came in high school when the department head in art at Pacific Union College Vernon Nye did a demonstration watercolor which piqued my interests had been science and history.
-I chose a career as an Emergency Physician allowing time to persue other interests concurrently.
+I chose a career as an Emergency Physician allowing time to pursue other interests concurrently.
 As interest grew into passion, I studied art 6 weeks a year for the next twenty years with all the greats in watercolor of that time.
 Millard Sheets became a friend and mentor.
 George Post likewise to a smaller degree.
-Brief encounters with Rex Brandt, Morris Graves, Tom Nicholas, Frank Webb, and many others occured.
+Brief encounters with Rex Brandt, Morris Graves, Tom Nicholas, Frank Webb, and many others occurred.
 As my skills accrued, I was asked teach at College of the Redwoods and later Pacific Union College at the request of Mr Nye.
 Of course I worked it in!

-In 2013 I started with the Mendocino Art Center, the Mendocino Open Paint Out which has grown into a major art event on the west coast in a few short years.
+In 2013 I started up with the Mendocino Art Center, the Mendocino Open Paint Out which has grown into a major art event on the west coast in a few short years.
 My goal is to make Mendocino an arts destination like it was nearly 100 years back at the birth of the 'California Style' of painting.
 I have become of the opinion that outdoor painting is being given little notice in most of the "society" shows and this event I hope will help retain the relevance of direct outdoor work as the basis of all landscape.

 John Hewitt Art © 2012.
 All Rights Reserved.